kim-em/arxiv-toolkit/README.md

 	Found the following citations on Web of Science, which do not appear on Scopus:
 	---

+The same script can be used to process all articles by a given author, as in:

+	./sbt "test:run-main net.tqft.scopus.MatchCitationsAgainstWebOfScienceApp 7404498930 Andrew Roberts"

 ## Producing all the text citations for an given article on Scopus